-During the months of filming, he brought the cast (Jason Clarke, Josh Brolin, Jake Gyllenhall) to an oxygen depravation chamber in England to simulate the altitude, where your brain gets 30 percent of the oxygen it needs.
-He filmed crucial climbing scenes in the Italian dolomites when it was minus 30 degrees Celsius.
-And of course, he shot scenes at actual Everest BASE camp (at 20,000 feet).
-With him all along was Guy Cotter, an accomplished mountaineer and Everest guide who now runs Adventure Consultants, the guiding company Rob Hall founded before dying in the 1996 disaster.
+During the months of filming, he brought the cast (Jason Clarke, Josh Brolin, Jake Gyllenhall) to an oxygen depravation chamber in England to simulate the altitude, where your brain gets only 30 percent of the oxygen it needs.
+He filmed crucial climbing scenes in the Italian dolomites when it was minus 30.
+And of course, he shot scenes at the actual Everest BASE camp (at 20,000 feet).
+With him all along the way was Guy Cotter, an accomplished mountaineer and Everest guide who now runs Adventure Consultants, the guiding company Rob Hall founded before dying in the 1996 disaster.

 Kormakur: It was all fun in the beginning and everyone was funny and jokey and then you’re halfway up to Everest and people are throwing up and are like ‘I can’t do this, and started to fall apart.’
 We walked all the way to Namche Bazaar (at 11,286 feet, the “Gateway to Everest”) and we had to hand carry some of the equipment.
 We had to sleep in unheated hotels in below freezing temperatures.
 You had to have electric blankets to sleep, and these are movie stars used to better than that.
 And then they got scared they couldn’t handle this job for five months, so it started getting real.
 And I love that you know?
 And in the end they felt a feeling of accomplishment.
 They probably didn’t know what they were getting into.